Life Admin Hub › Tax › Occupation Tax Tips › Tax Deductions for Bartenders: Top 8 Tax Deductions to claim

 Bartender Specific

-- Protective/work specific clothing (aprons, bartenders shoes etc)
+2. Protective/work specific clothing (aprons, non-slip shoes etc)

-- Driving between two places of work in your own vehicle.
+8. Driving between two places of work in your own vehicle or picking up stock.
 This is usually best claimed using the cents per km method of claiming a tax deduction.
+You cannot claim driving to and from work.

 General